repos-python-django/nacl-browser/README.md

 The key that was used for encryption.
 Must be exactly 32 bytes.

 #### nonce
-The unique per-key nonce that was used for encryption.
+The unique nonce used for encryption.
 Must be exactly 16 bytes.
+It is the caller's responsibility to ensure its uniqueness — for example, by using nonce 1 for the first message, nonce 2 for the second message, etc. Nonces are long enough that randomly generated nonces have negligible risk of collision.

 #### data
 The ciphertext that will be decrypted.